-The framing of divestment by finance scholars and practitioners has been as an exclusionary investment strategy aimed at screening out socially irresponsible investments (Heinkel, Kraus, and Zechner 2001).
-Selling the stock of dirty companies would lower the market value of these companies, raise the cost of capital and induce value-maximizing corporate leaders to switch to "pro-social" strategies.
+these models selling the stock of dirty companies lowers the market value of these companies, raises the cost of capital and induces value-maximizing corporate leaders to switch to "pro-social" strategies.
 In equilibrium, the price impact of divestments is mitigated by value-oriented agents with weaker "pro-social" preferences who will take advantage of lower prices to purchase more shares, bonds or goods; or to supply more labour.
-Therefore, the impact on stock price is limited and the incentive for management to change strategy is small.
-The effect on the cost of capital is also predicted to be small (e.g., Berk and van Binsbergen 2021).
-According to this view, the small amount divested by Ireland would have no measurable impact on the share price of target companies or their cost of capital.
-The argument can be taken even further to argue that the impact on the divested companies is negligible, but the impact on portfolio returns of the divesting institutions would be large.
-This argument was actively used by the fossil fuel industry to lobby against divestment, especially by university endowments.
-In
+Therefore, the impact on stock price is limited and the incentive for management to change strategy is small.10 The effect on the cost of capital is also predicted to be small (e.g., Berk and van Binsbergen (2021).11

+If downward price pressure was the only economic channel, the small amount divested by Ireland would necessarily have no measurable impact on the share price of target companies or their cost of capital.
+The argument could be taken even further to argue that the impact on the divested companies is negligible, but the impact on portfolio returns of the divesting institutions would be large.
+The singular channel logic is clearly flawed, but this line of argument is actively used by the fossil fuel industry to lobby against divestment, especially by university endowments.12

-Divestment is also criticised because it prevents responsible investors from engaging with the company (using "voice"), pursuing an active communication and voting policy, which has been shown to be effective in influencing corporate decisions (Dimson, Karakaş, and Li 2015; Krueger, Sautner, and Starks 2020).
-12 Comparing the relative strengths of divestment
+Divestment is also criticized because it prevents responsible investors from engaging with the company (using "voice"), pursuing an active communication and voting policy, which has been shown to be effective in influencing corporate decisions (Dimson et al., 2015; Krueger et al., 2020), (Hartzmark and Shue, 2023).
+Comparing the relative strengths of divestment and engagement, (Broccardo et al., 2022) thus conclude that voice is the preferable strategy to push firms to act in a socially responsible manner.
+The argument is also used by some of